Program overview

 Graduates of the Master of Education program can pursue a variety of career paths in Canada, including:

-• Curriculum Developer: Design and implement educational programs and materials that meet the needs of diverse learners.
+• Curriculum Developer: Design and implement educational programs and materials for various educational settings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.